 Large gumnuts are found on a variety of Eucalypts, and are fantastic for crafting.
-These little Christmas Angels have large gumnuts for their bodies, and bow-tie pasta wings.
+These little nature craft Christmas Angels have large gumnuts for their bodies, and bow-tie pasta wings.
 The Angel on the left has a sheoak head and gumnut cap hat, while the one on the right has an acorn head and acorn cap hat.
 Alternatively, you could use wooden beads for the heads.
 Little plastic eyes finish them off, and the pieces are glued together using a low-melt glue gun.
+If you’d like to hang them, glue a loop of string on the back.

 Making a Christmas reindeer out of seedpods and sticks is really fun and easy.
 This little one has a large gumnut (Eucalypt seedpod) for it’s body, and a sheoak pod for it’s head.
 Small sticks make perfect legs and antlers, and it’s all glued together with a low-melt glue gun.
 Small plastic eyes and a gumnut cap nose, painted red, finishes this little nature craft Rudolf off!